syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/options/failover.md

 Default value for successful-probes-required(): 3

-**NOTE:** This option is not available for the connection-less UDP protocol, because in this case the client does not detect that the destination becomes inaccessible.
+**NOTE:** This option will work for UDP *only if* the destination is reachable on TCP on the same port, otherwise the client does not detect that the destination becomes inaccessible.
 {: .notice--info}

 #### Example: Specifying failover servers for syslog() destinations